 Cosmetic bonding, often referred to as dental bonding, is an economical, minimally invasive option for smile enhancement.
 For many patients, this treatment is all they require to achieve their aesthetic goals.
-Others may wish to upgrade their appearance with porcelain veneers, which are custom-made, ultra-thin restorations that adhere to the front surfaces of the teeth.
+Others may wish to upgrade their appearance with porcelain veneers.
+Veneers are custom made ultra thin restorations that adhere to the front surfaces of the teeth.
 Perhaps your dentist can replace your old composite bonding with veneers to help you achieve the smile you desire.

 What is the Process Like?

 Dr. Fondriest will use special dental instruments to remove your old composite bonding.
-Next, the teeth are cleaned up for your new restorations.
+Next, the teeth are prepared for your new restorations.
 It may be necessary to remove small amounts of enamel.
 This will increase the bonding surface and help your restorations adhere properly.
 In some cases, however, little to no natural tooth structure needs to be removed.
 Once the teeth are prepared, impressions are taken and sent to a ceramist at a dental lab.
-There, your custom porcelain veneers will be crafted.
+The ceramist artfully creates your custom porcelain veneers.

-Once your restorations are complete, you will see Dr. Fondriest for a second appointment.
-During this visit, dental etch and a mild conditioning liquid will be applied to the teeth.
-Finally, the veneers are bonded into place, and any necessary adjustments are made.
+Once your restoration is complete, you will see Dr. Fondriest for a second appointment.
+During this visit, dental etch and a mild conditioning liquid will be applied to the surface of the tooth.
+Finally, the veneer is bonded into place, and any necessary adjustments are made.

 Upgrading composite bonding to porcelain veneers

 Composite restorations can be very beautiful if done well.
 Well done composites have a limited service life.
 Usually the luster is lost on a composite filling after an average of 5 years and the total life span averages only 7 years.
 Use of composites is problematic for contact sport athletes or if you grind your teeth.
 Dr. Fondriest discourages use of composite bonded veneers for these patients because plastic is only 30% the strength of natural teeth.
 If your natural teeth can wear or chip, then plastic will not be a good replacement material.
-The porcelains commonly used for veneers approach the durability of natural teeth and tend to much more likely to hold up than composite.
+The porcelains commonly used for veneers approach the durability of natural teeth.
+They are much stronger thanly to hold up than composite.
 It is always a tough decision whether to use porcelain veneers or cosmetic bonding.